-This personality type often has organizational efficiency and the ability to assemble effectual practices, as well as, possessing interpersonal skills, despite their usual introverted demeanor.
+This personality type often has organizational efficiency and the ability to assemble effectual practices, as well as possessing interpersonal skills, despite their usual introverted demeanor.
 They are typically happiest when given the opportunity to make use of their previous experience, especially when personally assisting others in a behind-the-scenes manner.
-Some popular occupations for ISFJs are: Desktop Publisher, Bookkeeper, Bank Teller, Medical/Dental assistant, Court Clerk, Data Entry Keyers, Dietitians & Nutritionists, File Clerk, Insurance Claims Clerk, Insurance Policy Processing Clerks, License Practical & Vocational Nurse, Medical Records Technician, Payroll Clerk, and Work Processor & Typist.
-Individuals who assess as an ISFJ have a heightened chance at succeeding in careers which allow them to directly help others and use their strength of accuracy.
-Valuing home/family life, health, financial security, friendships and autonomy, ISFJs can be happiest in careers that allow for a balanced work and home life.
+Some popular occupations for ISFJs are Desktop Publisher, Bookkeeper, Bank Teller, Medical/Dental assistant, Court Clerk, Data Entry Keyers, Dietitians & Nutritionists, File Clerk, Insurance Claims Clerk, Insurance Policy Processing Clerks, License Practical & Vocational Nurse, Medical Records Technician, Payroll Clerk, and Work Processor & Typist.
+Individuals who are assessed as ISFJ have a heightened chance of succeeding in careers that allow them to help others and use their strength of accuracy directly.
+Valuing home/family life, health, financial security, friendships, and autonomy, ISFJs can be happiest in careers that allow for a balanced work and home life.

 ISFJ Personality Types Goal Setting and Gathering Information.

 First and foremost, goals must be set in order to build the framework for achieving a balanced value-driven lifestyle.
 When setting goals, ISFJs typically prefer traditional, discernible objectives which provide instant gratification and will often immediately manifest a plan to obtain them.
-They are usually reliable and hardworking, devoted to their ventures, confidently managing a considerable number of people or amount of data.
-Because ISFJ personality types normally set goals in this fashion, they may find it challenging to recognize unanticipated opportunities and should remember to also consider long-term objectives.
+They are usually reliable and hardworking, devoted to their ventures, and confidently managing a considerable number of people or amounts of data.
+Because ISFJ personality types normally set goals in this fashion, they may find it challenging to recognize unanticipated opportunities and should also remember to consider long-term objectives.
 Recognizing these potential obstacles is important, as setting ambitions for the distant future can be beneficial for this personality type.
-ISFJs should also set aside time to brainstorm about careers that they hadn’t considered in the past.
+ISFJs should also set aside time to brainstorm about careers that they had not considered in the past.

 ISFJ Personality Types and Networking.

 Preparing for hypothetical interview questions and recording personal strengths on paper can boost an ISFJs confidence.
-Because ISFJs use a Sensing function, it is important for them to not distress Intuitive interviewers with too many specifics and can do so by simply highlighting their strengths.
-Being overly prepared can be beneficial for an Introverted individual to not appear overly reserved in an interview, or with any pre-interview networking endeavors (such as a job shadow or stage).
-When networking, ISFJs may have difficultly answering conjectural questions or making long-term predictions, so anticipating, preparing, and practicing answers for these types of questions can be helpful.
-Networking is an extension of the Gathering Information step and ISFJs should speak with more than one expert, and interview with more than one company in order to gather as much information as possible in order to make an informed decision.
-In order to broaden opportunities, ISFJs should also be careful to not limit their exploration to one type of career within an industry, but also investigate different positions within their sought occupational goals.
+Because ISFJs use a Sensing function, it is important for them not to distress Intuitive interviewers with too many specifics and can do so by simply highlighting their strengths.
+Being overly prepared can be beneficial for an Introverted individual not to appear overly reserved in an interview or with any pre-interview networking endeavors (such as a job shadow or stage).
+When networking, ISFJs may have difficulty answering conjectural questions or making long-term predictions, so anticipating, preparing, and practicing answers for these types of questions can be helpful.
+Networking is an extension of the Gathering Information step, and ISFJs should speak with more than one expert and interview with more than one company in order to gather as much information as possible in order to make an informed decision.
+In order to broaden opportunities, ISFJs should also be careful not to limit their exploration to one type of career within an industry but also investigate different positions within their sought occupational goals.

 ISFJ Personality Types and Decision-Making.

-It’s important to take a reflection period before making a career selection, especially for ISFJs who can at times make impetuous decisions.
-This time of rest will allow for forward thinking and the ability to consider sensible implications of each career option.
-It will be likely for this MBTI® type to utilize an intuitive technique when decision making, taking into consideration their personal values, as well as what others may find important.
-ISFJ personality types should remind themselves to not be susceptible to changing their opinion in response to other’s influence.
-ISFJs will often innately want to omit the facts which cause them stress, and could take a short-term opportunity instead of considering a long-term option.
-This personality type can benefit from practicing contemporary means of decision making, instead of looking to what may be familiar to them and traditional.
-Looking for ways to improve on what has worked for them in the past, can be a helpful technique to strengthen their professional progression and decision making skills.
-Practicing the execution of decision making on non-job related tasks can also be helpful in preparing to make larger, more difficult decisions with ease.
+It’s important to take a reflection period before making a career selection, especially for ISFJs who can, at times, make impetuous decisions.
+This time of rest will allow for forward thinking and the ability to consider the sensible implications of each career option.
+It will be likely for this MBTI® type to utilize an intuitive technique when decision-making, taking into consideration their personal values, as well as what others may find important.
+ISFJ personality types should remind themselves not to be susceptible to changing their opinion in response to others’ influence.
+ISFJs will often innately want to omit the facts, which causes them stress, and they could take a short-term opportunity instead of considering a long-term option.
+This personality type can benefit from practicing contemporary means of decision-making instead of looking to what may be familiar to them and traditional.
+Looking for ways to improve on what has worked for them in the past can be a helpful technique to strengthen their professional progression and decision-making skills.
+Practicing the execution of decision-making on non-job related tasks can also be helpful in preparing to make larger, more difficult decisions with ease.
 Evaluation of each job in consideration can be one of the most valuable tools an ISFJ can use during career exploration.

 Choosing a new career while making a rushed decision without setting goals, researching, and speaking with experts can lead an ISFJ down an unwanted path to an unfitting career.
 This personality type should consider work that includes well-defined tasks, tangible results, and minimal distraction.
 They should not make quick or impulsive decisions and not be afraid to stand up for what they want, even if a little confrontation is required.
-When evaluating a profession, an ISFJ can benefit from considering not only the actual job title or job description, but also the opportunity to modify or develop the position to better suit their personality.
-Another tip for ISFJs is to not overly put other’s needs before their own, remembering that the decisions they make are regarding the construction of their future.
+When evaluating a profession, an ISFJ can benefit from considering not only the actual job title or job description but also the opportunity to modify or develop the position to suit their personality better.
+Another tip for ISFJs is to not overly put others’ needs before their own, remembering that the decisions they make are regarding the construction of their future.
 Accommodating others and being too selfless can lead to compromising their own wants and needs, ultimately jeopardizing expectations concerning career happiness.
-Also, trying to not take others lack of investment to a project or role personally, and instead attempt to concentrate on their natural collaborative attitude can help an ISFJ increase connections with colleagues and a professional climate in general.
+Also, trying not to take others’ lack of investment in a project or role personally and instead attempt to concentrate on their natural collaborative attitude can help an ISFJ increase connections with colleagues and a professional climate in general.